pkjmesra/Screeni-py/INSTALLATION.md

 3. Execute following commands in the terminal (Commands are **Case Sensitive**)
 ```
 cd Downloads                 # Navigate to Downloads folder
-chmod +x screenipy.run       # Apply Execute permission to the file
+chmod +x pkscreener.run       # Apply Execute permission to the file
 ```

-4. Right click on 'screenipy.run' and select option `Open with > Utilities > Terminal`.
+4. Right click on 'pkscreener.run' and select option `Open with > Utilities > Terminal`.
 (Select All applications if `Terminal` is frozen)
 5. You may get **Developer not Verified** error as follow:

 ![Error](https://user-images.githubusercontent.com/6128978/119251001-95214580-bbc1-11eb-8484-e07ba33730dc.PNG)